-Our dogs are some of the most precious things in our lives.
+Our dogs are some of the most precious things in our lives, which is why we insure them.
 We love them with all of our hearts and shower them with love and affect.
 But how far would you be willing to pay for your pup?
 We do everything for our pups and spend a lot of money every single day.
 While some prices might be higher for breeders than animal shelters, no matter where your precious pup comes from, we love them nonetheless.

 Top-10 Most Expensive Dogs